mozilla/elasticutils/docs/django.rst

         @classmethod
         def get_mapping(cls):
-            """Returns an ElasticSearch mapping."""
+            """Returns an Elasticsearch mapping."""
             return {
                 'properties': {
                     # The id is an integer, so store it as such.
-ElasticSearch
+Elasticsearch
                     # would have inferred this just fine.
                     'id': {'type': 'integer'},